Its-Alex/resume/README.md

 # Resume

-Repository to create and build to PDF my resume.
+Repository to create and build a PDF of my resume.

-This project is currently a draft.
-Please don't mind it or try it at your risk.

 ## Requirements